hellerve/blog/wip/Blockchain:_The_Post_I_Didnt_Want_to_Write.md

 #### Footnotes

 <span id="1">1.</span> This blog is my personal blog, yes, but it’s also linked
 to my professional identity.
 It’s difficult to speak freely about any particular issue when your livelihood is on the line.

+<span id="2">2.</span> One of the people I asked to review this blog post asked
+me whether I meant that to be a good or bad thing.
+I didn’t intend this to be a value judgement: the label is just a descriptor.
+It is useful to note that I’m not a proponent of anarcho-capitalism myself.

-<span id="2">2.</span> You will have to live with my colourful metaphors for a
+<span id="3">3.</span> You will have to live with my colourful metaphors for a
                        while.
 I promise they all lead somewhere.
 If the narrative of my imagery is offensive to you, I apologize.
 Feel free to rebutt in an equally off-kilter tone.

-<span id="3">3.</span> I’ve tried to verify that the MakerDAO modules work as
+<span id="4">4.</span> I’ve tried to verify that the MakerDAO modules work as
 claimed, but my ignorance of the ecosystem—[why is there a magic value there?](https://github.com/dapphub/ds-chief/blob/master/src/chief.sol#L96) [Why are the log events implemented in assembly?](https://github.com/makerdao/median/blob/master/src/median.sol#L29-L45)—made